-Measure: A metric developed to measure how well an IIS aligns with IIS Functional Standards/Operational Guidance Statements or other recognized standard.
+Measure: A metric developed to measure how well an IIS aligns with IIS Functional Standards/operational guidance statements or another recognized standard.

-Stage: A distinct period of testing in the measurement and improvement process.
+Stage: A distinct period of testing in the Measurement and Improvement process.

-Testing and Discovery Stage: A step in testing IIS systems to gather preliminary and general information on community alignment with standards.
-Testing and Discovery precedes all stages.
+Testing and Discovery Stage: A step in testing IIS to gather preliminary and general information on community alignment with standards.
+Testing and Discovery is the first of all stages.